 References

-FAQs from users: 'Do you follow the same procedure with fresh and frozen embryos?', 'How can multiple pregnancy from assisted reproductive technology be prevented?', 'Some patients think that transferring multiple embryos increases the chances for success.
+FAQs from users: 'Does the probability of pregnancy increase with the number of transfers?', 'Do you follow the same procedure with fresh and frozen embryos?', 'Does the number of embryos transferred have an influence on the endometrial preparation process?', 'How can multiple pregnancy from assisted reproductive technology be prevented?', 'Some patients think that transferring multiple embryos increases the chances for success.
 Are they right?', 'In the United States, for instance, there is no limit regarding the number of embryos to transfer.
-Where do you stand on this?', 'Does the number of embryos transferred have an influence on the endometrial preparation process?', 'Does the day of embryo transfer influence how many embryos to transfer?', 'How many embryos should be transferred with donor eggs?' and 'Is it possible to predict which embryos will implant and which don't?'.
+Where do you stand on this?', 'How do we decide on number of embryos to transfer in IVF?', 'Should the quality of the gametes be taken into account when choosing how many embryos to transfer?', 'Why do we want reduce the possibility of multiple pregnancy in IVF?', 'Does the day of embryo transfer influence how many embryos to transfer?', 'What is meant by Single Embryo Transfer (SET)?', 'Is it possible to predict which embryos will implant and which don't?', 'In embryo transfer, is it the same process for fresh and frozen embryos?' and 'Is it possible to predict which embryos will implant into the uterus?'.

 Hi, I had two embryos transferred on the 23rd.
 I have been getting pain in the stomach on and off since then.
 But suddenly after two days the pain stopped completely.
 I am really worried, is everything ok inside???